Third Party Claims

 Workers who are injured on-the-job in Massachusetts are entitled to file a claim for workers’ compensation benefits.

-However, as experienced work injury attorneys at The Law Offices of Jeffrey S. Glassman can explain, workers’ compensation may not be enough to fully compensate victims for their losses.
+However, as experienced work injury attorneys at Jeffrey Glassman Injury Lawyers can explain, workers’ compensation may not be enough to fully compensate victims for their losses.
 In many work injury cases, there may exist a chance to pursue a third-party claim against other responsible parties.

 Our law firm is dedicated to ensuring injured employees are granted swift, adequate workers’ compensation benefits and will also timely and properly seek action against third parties.